sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 export REGISTRY_HOST=registry.example.com
 ```

-You will use the domain for `GITLAB_HOST` to access GitLab in your browser and to commit with Git.
+You will use the domain for `GITLAB_HOST` to access GitLab in your browser and to commit and push with Git.

 And you will use the domain for `REGISTRY_HOST` to store, push, and pull Docker images, e.g.: